automerge/hypermerge/examples/chat/README.md

-# hm-chat
+# hypermerge chat

-hm-chat is a simplified chat application for the console.
+hypermerge chat is a simple chat application for the console.

 It was built to serve as an real-world example of how to use the [hypermerge](https://github.com/automerge/hypermerge) library.